-Kevin Hyland OBE highlights the measures needed to eradicate the crime of human trafficking in a report to the NSW Government
+Kevin Hyland highlights measures needed to eradicate human trafficking in report to the NSW Government

 In July this year, Santa Marta Group Senior Special Advisor Kevin Hyland OBE travelled to Singapore, Thailand, Myanmar and Australia for meetings with government ministers, politicians, business leaders, NGO’s, health care professionals and church leaders, including Cardinal Charles Bo in Yangon.

 In Canberra, he met with Foreign Minister Hon.
 Marise Payne MP, Assistant Minister for Customs, Community Safety and Multicultural Affairs Jason Wood MP and Minister for International Development and the Pacific Positions Assistant Defence Minister Alex Hawke MP, all from the Commonwealth Government.